stevehanson/guess-that-hex-mobile/README.md

+_Guess that Hex_ is a multiplayer game that I made just for fun.
+A color is presented, and the players try to guess the color's hex value.
+The original game was built for the web ([See repo](https://github.com/stevehanson/guess-that-hex)).
+This project brings the game to a mobile app.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).